Layan002/Web-task3-Use-http-request-in-ESP32-and-Wokwi/README.md

   Serial.println(WiFi.localIP());
 }
 ```
-- The library I've used are:
+- The libraries I've used are:
 ```
 #include <HTTPClient.h>
 #include <WiFi.h>
 ```
 - HTTPClient.h is the library that is responsible about requesting the website and getting the text from it.
-- WiFi.h is the library for the ESP32 that is reponsible about making connections between both ESP32 and the WiFi initiallizing hotspot
+- WiFi.h is the library for the ESP32 that is reponsible about making connections between both ESP32 and the WiFi, in another word, initiallizing 'hotspot'.